 All of us will see and many already are seeing the huge impact of climate change, ocean plastics and deforestation on human lives.
 People near the coasts or on low lying islands will see the water licking a little further up the beach towards the houses.
 Many of us are feeling a more aggressive climate – forest fires, hurricanes and storms are on the rise.

 The implications of our impact on the planet are way beyond seeing natural beauty die.
 It hits a lot closer to home.
 It is predicted that by year 2100, 2 billion people – about one-fifth of the world’s population – could become climate change refugees due to rising ocean levels.
 An estimated 70 percent of fish populations are fully used, overused, or in crisis as a result of overfishing and warmer waters.
-If the world continues at its current rate of fishing, there will be no fish left by 2050.
 Approximately three billion people in the world rely on fish as their primary source of protein and may face malnutrition and possibly starvation.